sigridqqq/IS4228_Group06_Project_Repo/README.md

 # BT4222_Group06_Project_Repo

-In this project, we closely studied the current storage of reviews on Yelp and build models to predict lables for reviews - they can be labeled as funny, cool and/or useful.
+In this project, we closely studied the current storage of reviews on Yelp and build models to predict labels for reviews - they can be labeled as funny, cool and/or useful.
 We performed data analysis on the full review data first.
 Then we processed the data for model training.
 We believe by providing real-time review feedback, Yelp users would be motivated to contribute higher quality reviews on the platform.

 Description of code files in this repo: